sajjadGG/book-python/fastapi/microservices/architecture.rst

 -----------------------------------------------
 *  Split the system into two parts.
 The command side handles create, update and delete requests.
-The query side handles queries using one or more materialized views of the application’s data.
+The query side handles queries using one or more materialized views of the application's data.

 Transaction log tailing